mlucifer27/audio-spectro-demo/README.md

 - [`src/components/Layout.tsx`](./src/components/Layout.tsx): The layout of the demo.

 This project was designed with simplicity in mind, so the codebase is relatively small and easy to understand.

-## License

-This project is licensed under the MIT License.
-You are **free to reuse** this code as you please, for personal, lucrative or non-lucrative projects.
-Any publication of this code without any significant modifications to its logic **must** however be **correctly attributed**.

-> Don't be a d*ck, if it ain't your work, it ain't your fame